eldendo/aStackLanguage/README.md

-# edFORTH64
+# qStackLanguage

 This project is a tutorial how to write a FORTH alike implementation on a c64.
 This project is only just started... so there is no finished product yet.
-It is an ongoing text whereto I will contribute whenever I see fit.
+It is an ongoing text where to I will contribute whenever I see fit.

-** WARNING: I never used Forth ** so I am making this application while I am learning.
+**WARNING: I never used Forth** so I am making this application while I am learning.
 So don't use this text as a reference nor as a FORTH manual...
 This is pure a fun project.

 This project is part of my **bare commodore 64** project.